 Air recirculates in your home multiple times per day.
 If there is dust or mold in the air ducts or mold in any part of the furnace, you may smell a musty odor.
 If you smell a musty smell, it is best to have a professional come check out your system and air ducts to make sure there is no mold present.
 They should also clean out the furnace if dust is found to be the underlying cause of the smell.

-If mold is present in your air ducts, you can get an anti-microbial spray in your ductwork to remove the mold.
+If mold is present in your air ducts, you will need professional mold remediation.
+If there is just a musty smell, this can be solved and mold and bacteria prevented by getting an anti-microbial spray, which is part of many duct cleaning processes.
 If mold is present in the heating unit, call an HVAC service expert.
 If mold has completely overtaken the unit, replacement may be necessary.

 There are a couple main causes of a plastic smell coming from a furnace.
 The first is a foreign object in ductwork.
 This could be a child’s toy or a dog’s stuffed animal that you didn’t now made it into a vent.
 Pull off your vent covers and use a flashlight to see if any objects are visible.